hannobraun/caterpillar/README.md

 ## About

-The goal of the Caterpillar project is to create a programming language for controlling computers **precisely**, **intuitively**, and **reliably**:
+The goal of the Caterpillar project is to create a **programming language** that gives you a **direct connection to the code you write**, enabling an **intuitive understanding of the program that you're working on**.

-- **Precisely:** Provide low-level control over what the computer does, while enabling high-level code via zero-overhead (also called zero-cost) abstractions.
-- **Intuitively:** Create an immediate feedback loop by allowing direct interaction with a running program, as opposed to having to re-compile, re-start, and re-find the relevant place in your program every single time.
-- **Reliably:** Make whole classes of errors impossible, by using a powerful static type system.
+The method for achieving this is **interactive programming**, the **direct manipulation of a running program**, instead of going through an extended loop of re-compiling, re-starting, and re-finding the right location in your program where you can test the change you made.

 Caterpillar is still early-stage and experimental.
 This goal has not nearly been achieved yet.
 I'm incrementally approaching this long-term vision through a